kkappel/d3-timeline/README.md

-#d3-timeline
+#web2py-timeline
-A simple d3 timeline plugin.
+A simple d3 timeline plugin for web2py.

 Get something that looks like